-A pitch deck consists of 15-20 slides which clearly and succinctly set out all the key points an investor should know about your business and their potential investment.
-You should view the deck as a marketing document, structured in a way that will ‘sell’ your offering without tricking or misleading your investor.
+In short, a pitch deck consists of 15-20 slides which clearly and succinctly set out all the key points an investor should know about your business and their potential investment.
+Therefore, you should view the deck as a marketing document, structured in a way that will ‘sell’ your offering without tricking or misleading your investor.

-As the Corporations Act doesn’t impose disclosure obligations for these exempt offerings, the market determines what documents you should provide a potential investor when raising capital.
+As the Corporations Act doesn’t specify what you need to disclose for these exempt offerings, the market determines what documents you should provide a potential investor when raising capital.
 You will likely use a pitch deck on its own for smaller, early investment rounds such as your family and friends, seed, or series A round.

 While you can only use an Information Memorandum (IM) for exempt offerings, it contains a similar level of detail and disclosure to a prospectus.
-For this reason, it is typically reserved for a later stage, or higher stakes raise.
+As a result, it is typically reserved for a later stage, or higher stakes raise.
 There are no specific regulations regarding the type of information that an IM should include, and there is no need to notify ASIC.
 The Corporations Act, however, does indirectly impose restrictions on IM content.

-The goal of your IM should be to give your investor enough information on which to base their investment decision.
+In short, the goal of your IM should be to give your investor enough information on which to base their investment decision.
 Just like your pitch deck, it is a marketing document for your business, however considerably more comprehensive (about 50 pages or so).
-The IM should include the following:
+As a result, the IM should include:

 - investment risks.

-- It is not a formal (or regulated) disclosure document/prospectus, or it is offered to someone who would need one;
+- it is not a formal (or regulated) disclosure document/prospectus, or offered to someone who would need one;

-- It is a brief summary and not a complete statement;
+- it is a summary and not a complete statement;

-- It’s general information and should not be taken as investment advice; and
+- it contains general information and is not investment advice; and

-- No guarantees are made as to future performance of the company.
+- it makes no guarantees regarding the future performance of the company.

 Capital raising disclosure requirements will differ depending on whether you are a public or private company, and who you are offering to.
-As a general rule, if you are offering to the public at large, you should be a public company and you will need the appropriate disclosure documentation.
-If you are a smaller private company offering to friends and family, angel investors, or venture capitalists directly, a pitch deck and/or IM should be sufficient (provided you fit within the exemptions).
+As a general rule, if you are offering to the public at large, you should be a public company, and you will need the appropriate disclosure documentation.
+However, if you are a smaller private company offering to friends and family, angel investors, or venture capitalists directly, a pitch deck and/or IM should be sufficient (provided you fit within the exemptions).

 Whether you should prepare an IM will almost always depend on what the investor requires and the stage and scale of your raise.
-If you aren’t sure, check in with your startup networks to see what was required of them.
-You can also contact a capital raising lawyer who will not only be able to explain your legal obligations and what is general market practice, but who will also be able to assist with preparing the necessary documentation.
+Therefore, if you aren’t sure, check in with your startup networks to see what was required of them.
+If you have any issues or questions about capital raising, you can contact LegalVision’s capital raising lawyers on 1300 544 755 or fill out the form on this page.